 What to Do After a T-Bone Truck Accident

-In some cases, accident victims cannot or should not move after an accident.
+In some cases, a truck accident victim cannot or should not move after an accident.
 However, if you can move without further injuring yourself, you can take some steps at the accident scene to help document your case:

-- Call first responders and check on others involved in the accident.
+- Call first responders and check on others involved in the truck accident.